open-mmlab/mmsegmentation/docs/en/user_guides/1_config.md

 The file name is divided to five parts.
 All parts and components are connected with `_` and words of each part or component should be connected with `-`.

-- `{algorithm name}`: The name of the algorithm, such as `DeepLabV3`, `PSPNet`, etc.
+- `{algorithm name}`: The name of the algorithm, such as `deeplabv3`, `pspnet`, etc.
-- `{model component names}`: Names of the components used in the algorithm such as backbone, head, etc. For example, `r50-d8_deeplabv3` means using ResNet50 backbone, DeepLabV3 decode head in the algorithm.
+- `{model component names}`: Names of the components used in the algorithm such as backbone, head, etc. For example, `r50-d8` means using ResNet50 backbone and use output of backbone is 8 times downsampling as input.
-- `{training settings}`: Information of training settings such as batch size, augmentations, loss trick, scheduler, and epochs/iterations.
-For example: `4xb4-ce-linearlr-40K` means using 4-gpus x 4-images-per-gpu, CrossEntropy loss, Linear learning rate, and train 20K iterations.
+- `{training settings}`: Information of training settings such as batch size, augmentations, loss, learning rate scheduler, and epochs/iterations.
+For example: `4xb4-ce-linearlr-40K` means using 4-gpus x 4-images-per-gpu, CrossEntropy loss, Linear learning rate scheduler, and train 40K iterations.
   Some abbreviations:
   - `{gpu x batch_per_gpu}`: GPUs and samples per GPU. `bN` indicates N batch size per GPU.
 E.g. `8xb2` is the short term of 8-gpus x 2-images-per-gpu.
 And `4xb4` is used by default if not mentioned.
   - `{schedule}`: training schedule, options are `20k`, `40k`, etc. `20k` and `40k` means 20000 iterations and 40000 iterations respectively.
-- `{training dataset information}`: Training dataset names like `cityscapes`, `PascalVOC`, `ADE20K`, etc, and input resolutions.
+- `{training dataset information}`: Training dataset names like `cityscapes`, `ade20k`, etc, and input resolutions.
 For example: `cityscapes-768x768` means training on `cityscapes` dataset and the input shape is `768x768`.
 - `{testing dataset information}` (optional): Testing dataset name for models trained on one dataset but tested on another.
 If not mentioned, it means the model was trained and tested on the same dataset type.

 ## An Example of PSPNet